Groups and rings definable in d-minimal structures: Definable groups

-Remember that every definable set $X$ is the union of finitely many embedded manifolds; hence, after changing the topology of $X$ slightly, we can assume that $X$ is a finitary manifold, and hence tame; thus, we can prove the following result. \begin{thm} Let $\pair{H, \cdot, e}$ be a definable group, with $H \subseteq \K^n$.
+We can now prove a version of Pillay's result.
+Remember that every definable set $X$ is the union of finitely many embedded manifolds (possibly, of different dimensions); hence, after changing the topology of $X$ slightly, we can assume that $X$ is tame; thus, we can prove the following result. \begin{thm} Let $\pair{H, \cdot, e}$ be a definable group, with $H \subseteq \K^n$.
 Then, there exist a definable group $\G$ and a definable continuous group isomorphism $f: G \to H$, such that $\G$ satisfies the conclusion of Proposition~\ref{prop:tame-group}.
-In particular, on $H$ we can put a $\Ck$ differential structure $\tau$ that makes $\pair{H, \cdot}$ a finitary $\Ck$-manifold and a $\Ck$ differential group; moreover, there exists $V \subseteq H$ definable, open in both the topology induced from $\K^n$ and the topology~$\tau$, such that $V$ is a embedded $\Ck$-manifold, and such that $\tau$ and the $\Ck$ differential structure induced by $\K^n$ coincide on~$V$ (however, in general $V$ will not be large in~$H$, nor finitely many translate of $V$ will suffice to cover~$H$). \end{thm}
+In particular, on $H$ we can put a $\Ck$ differential structure $\tau$ that makes $\pair{H, \cdot}$ a finitary $\Ck$-manifold and a $\Ck$ differential group; moreover, there exists $V \subseteq H$ definable, open in both the topology induced from $\K^n$ and the topology~$\tau$, such that $V$ is a embedded $\Ck$-manifold, and such that $\tau$ and the $\Ck$ differential structure induced by $\K^n$ coincide on~$V$ \rom(however, in general $V$ will not be large in~$H$, nor finitely many translate of $V$ will suffice to cover~$H$\rom). \end{thm}